Uruk period: Writing

 It is now widely accepted that proto-cuneiform is primarily an economic tool, developed to record economic transactions and allow their subsequent verification.
-It can be seen as an improvement over older accounting tools (tokens, clay bullae, numerical tablets, as well as seals) and the culmination of numerous attempts to improve accounting methods in the Urukean institutions.
+It can be seen as an improvement over older accounting tools (tokens, clay bullae, numerical tablets, and seals) and as the culmination of numerous attempts to improve accounting methods within Urukean institutions.
 Its success lies in its greater efficiency (although it did not put an end to the use of the older devices).
-Proto-cuneiform uses the numerical signs derived from numerical tablets, and ads a new category of signs, ideograms (or logograms), representing objects or words, which number in the hundreds.
-They are created using pre-existing pictorial and symbolic codes (tokens, seals, works of art) or by drawing a simplified (sometimes partial) representation of an object, a human or an animal (pictograms).
+Proto-cuneiform uses the numerical signs derived from numerical tablets, and adds a new category of signs, ideograms (or logograms), representing objects or words, which number in the hundreds.
+They are created using pre-existing pictorial and symbolic codes (tokens, seals, works of art) or by drawing a simplified (sometimes partial) representation of an object, a human, or an animal (pictograms).
 Proto-cuneiform is not a system aimed at transcribing a language: the phonetic use of signs (following the rebus principle) is at best marginal (used for personal names).
 The texts of this period are predominantly (85-90%) administrative in nature and are found mainly in contexts that seem to be public (institutional offices), rather than private.
-Alongside administrative texts, lexical lists, lexicographic works of a scholarly type, have been discovered from the beginnings of writing.
+Alongside administrative texts, lexical lists and lexicographic works of a scholarly type have been discovered from the beginnings of writing.
 They compile signs according to different themes (lists of people, metals, pottery, cereals, toponyms, etc.) and are to become a characteristic of the later phases of Mesopotamian literary tradition.
-A notable example are the lists of persons (including the ancestor of the "Lú.A" series, known from the 3rd millennium BC), in which various people identified by their title and profession are listed, apparently in hierarchical order.
-These lexical texts are considered an attempt to compile, codify and organize the world, thus a first step in the emergence of written speculations.
+A notable example is the list of persons (including the ancestor of the "Lú.A" series, known from the 3rd millennium BC), in which various people are identified by title and profession, apparently in hierarchical order.
+These lexical texts are considered an attempt to compile, codify, and organize the world, thus a first step in the emergence of written speculations.
 One of them, the “Tribute List,” could even be the first literary text.